ncatlin/lockwatcher/README.md

 A. You can go through the source code if you want, most of it is written in Python 3 so it isn't even compiled on Linux.
-The lack of Windows access to Bluetooth sockets (with Python 3, try it if you don't believe me) and user defined Signals means a bit of C code is in the Win32 distribution as little executables, which is what Avast flags as suspicous occasionally.
+The lack of Windows access to Bluetooth sockets (with Python 3, try it if you don't believe me) and user defined Signals means a bit of C code is in the Win32 distribution as little executables, which is what Avast flags as suspicious occasionally.
 They are easy to compile with cygwin.

 Q.When is the Mac version coming out?